outsmartly/outsmartly/packages/plugin-facebook/README.md

 # @outsmartly/plugin-facebook

-> Trigger facebook events as per messagebus events at the edge
+> Configure facebook serverside events using messagebus listeners at the edge

 ## Install